yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 be down-voted.
 Then, some of them will be accepted as best answers.
 Eventually, some of them will start getting up-votes.
 Until that happens, you will go through a lot of frustration and negative emotions.
-You will learn how to make your answers helpful&mdash;not just to your friends, because they don't want to offend you by saying that you have no idea what you're talking about, but to strangers, who care more about the information you're able to deliver than they care about you personally.
+You will learn how to make your answers helpful---not just to your friends, because they don't want to offend you by saying that you have no idea what you're talking about, but to strangers, who care more about the information you're able to deliver than they care about you personally.
 That's a skill you can't buy; you have to earn it.